glowe/oplop-el/README.md

 Add oplop.el to your load path and require it.
 For example:

-    (add-to-list 'load-path "<directory where oplop.el is>")
+    (add-to-list 'load-path "<directory containing oplop.el>")
     (require 'oplop)

 Usage
 =====

-To use Oplop, you can use `execute-extended-command`:
+Use `execute-extended-command`:

 `M-x oplop`

 This will prompt you for your nickname and master password.
-The account password will be copied to your Emacs clipboard.
+The account password will be copied to the Emacs clipboard.